-- I apply to become an initial member of this Fund under the trust deed. - I make each of the following undertakings: - o [Either I am not in an employment relationship with another member.
-Or I am not in an employment relationship with another member who is not a relative of mine.] - o I am not a disqualified under superannuation law from being [Either a trustee Or a director of the trustee] of the fund. - o I will comply with the trust deed. - Upon request, I will fully disclose in writing any information required by the Trustee in respect of my membership of the fund.
-This includes disclosing: - O Any circumstance which may lead to my entering into an employment relationship with any other member of the fund who is not also a relative of mine. - That I may become disqualified under superannuation law from being [Either a trustee Or a director of the trustee] of the fund. - o Any information in relation to my medical condition. - I will act as a Trustee of the Fund. - I understand the trust deed, particularly its terms concerning the benefits payable under it, and I have read and understood the attached Product Disclosure Statement, annexed and marked "A". - I have read and understand the prescribed information relating to the collection of Tax File Numbers by the trustees of superannuation funds.
+- I apply to become an [Either initial Or additional] member of this fund under the trust deed. - I make each of the following undertakings: - [Either I am not in an employment relationship with another member.
+Or I am not in an employment relationship with another member who is not a relative of mine.] - I am not a disqualified under superannuation law from being [Either a trustee Or a director of the trustee] of the fund. - I will comply with the trust deed. - Upon request, I will fully disclose in writing any information required by the trustee in respect of my membership of the fund.
+This includes disclosing: - Any circumstance which may lead to my entering into an employment relationship with any other member of the fund who is not also a relative of mine. - That I may become disqualified under superannuation law from being [Either a trustee Or a director of the trustee] of the fund. - Any information in relation to my medical condition. - I will act as a [Either trustee Or a director of the trustee] of the fund. - I understand the trust deed, particularly its terms concerning the benefits payable under it, and I have read and understood the attached Product Disclosure Statement, annexed and marked 'A'. - I have read and understand the prescribed information relating to the collection of Tax File Numbers by the trustees of superannuation funds.